dkobak/elections/data/README.md

 # Polling station data for Russian federal elections

 This folder contains raw election data for all Russian federal elections from 2000 onwards.
-Data scraped by Sergey Shpilkin.
+Data scraped by Sergey Shpilkin (until 2021) and by Ivan Shukshin (2024).

 ## Notes